20 Facts About Exeter You Didn’t Know

-The list of reasons to visit the historical city of Exeter goes on and on.
+This list of Exeter facts mentions many reasons to visit this historical city.
 So many people visiting England assume that the one-and-only place to see is London, but they are highly mistaken.
 Exeter is located on the banks of River Exe in the southwestern part of the country.
 The city of Exeter is a place for historians, architectural fanatics, and culture lovers from around the world.

 You can spend your days in Exeter exploring the serene riverbanks, strolling through museums and cathedrals, and visiting pubs throughout the city.
 Still not sure if a trip to Exeter while in the United Kingdom is something to add to your bucket list?